Terms and Conditions of our Software

 (1) Circula provides compensation for damages or reimbursement of futile expenses, irrespective of the legal reason (e. g. from contractual and quasi-contractual obligations, defects of quality and defects of title, breach of duty and tort), only to the following extent:

-a) in the case of material defects for claims of reimbursement of the purchase price due to withdrawal or reduction, the period is one year from the date of making the software available, but for properly notified defects not less than three months from the date on which the valid declaration of withdrawal or decrease in payment is submitted;
+a) in the case of material defects for claims for repayment of the purchase price resulting from withdrawal or reduction, one year from the time the software is made available, but for properly notified defects, not less than three months from the submission of the effective declaration of withdrawal or reduction;

-d) two years in the case of claims for damages or reimbursement of futile expenses that are not based on material or legal defects.
-The period begins with the time in which the customer becomes aware of the circumstances giving rise to the claim or acquired knowledge of them without gross negligence.
+d) two years in the case of claims for damages or compensation for futile expenditure not based on defects of quality or title; the period shall commence at the time when the Purchaser became aware of the circumstances giving rise to the claim or had to become aware of them without gross negligence.

-(2) The statute of limitations expires at the latest at the end of the maximum periods stipulated in § 109 BGB.
-In the case of damages and compensation claims arising from wilful acts, gross negligence, warranty, malice and in the cases mentioned in § 8 Paragraph 3, the legal statute of limitations shall always apply.
+(2) The statute of limitations shall commence at the latest upon expiry of the maximum periods specified in § 109 BGB.
+However, in the case of damages and reimbursement of expenses arising from intent, gross negligence, warranty, fraudulent intent and in the cases specified in § 8 para.
+3, the statutory limitation rules shall always apply.

 (4) The data protection notice made available at www.circula.com/privacy shall apply.

 §12 Final provisions

 (1) Changes and amendments to the contract must be made in writing to be legally binding.
 The written form requirement may only be waived in writing.
 A communication in text form, especially by fax or e-mail, is also sufficient to maintain the written form requirement.

 (2) The law of the Federal Republic of Germany shall apply, excluding the UN Convention on Contracts for the International Sale of Goods.
 Place of pertinent jurisdiction for contracts with merchants for all disputes arising from and in connection with this contract is Berlin.